brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 11 bht.md

 # Ephesians 3:11 Commentary Help Text

 ## BHT:
-The knowledge of God's wisdom is imparted according to His eternal purpose, which is made in Jesus Christ.
-This purpose, which runs through the ages, is unchangeable and must be carried out by Christ Jesus.
-It is the fixed scheme of salvation, designed and provided by God in Christ, that reveals the great wisdom of God and makes known the mysteries of grace.
-In this divine purpose, all His promises and blessings of grace are centered in Christ, bringing salvation to His people.
+The purpose of God, which is displayed in the salvation of mankind, is according to His fixed plan.
+The Gospel, the preaching of it, and the revelation of its mysteries, all serve the divine purpose.
+God's focus was on Christ, in whom all His promises and blessings of grace were designed and provided for His people.

 ## Choicest Commentary Quotes:
 ### Henry Alford: